 How to make a Coconut Flour Bread Sandwich

-First of all, because I recommend storing it in the fridge, I also highly recommend lightly toasting the bread slices before eating.
-This way you won’t be eating cold bread and you’ll have the bonus of adding a lovely – lightly crunchy – texture and light brown colour to it.
+First of all, because I recommend storing it in the refrigerator, I also highly recommend lightly toasting the bread slices before eating.
+This way you won't be eating cold bread and you'll have the bonus of adding a lovely - lightly crunchy - texture and light brown colour to it.
 Yumm!

 And secondly, you need to slice this low carb sandwich bread a certain way.
 Because this keto bread doesn’t rise super high, slicing it the usual way doesn’t leave a lot of surface area.